enthought/enaml/docs/source/index.rst

 Overview
 --------
-An enaml application consists of regular Python code, and *.tml* files.
+An Enaml application consists of regular Python code, and *.enaml* files.

 A .enaml file is used to describe a GUI as a tree of elements.
 Each element can associated attributes, and an optional identifier.
 Attributes customize the layout and behaviour of an application, and identifiers allow Python code to access widgets by name.

-enaml parses a hierarchical file (.enaml), then renders it with an available GUI toolkit.
+Enaml parses a hierarchical file (.enaml), then renders it with an available GUI toolkit.
 Enaml abstracts away toolkit-specific details.

 Goals
 ^^^^^

-The goals of the enaml project are to:
+The goals of the Enaml project are to:

 - Integrate well with `Traits <https://github.com/enthought/traits>`_ and `Chaco <http://code.enthought.com/chaco/>`_ .